livkndt/livkndt.github.io/privacy-policy.markdown

 - **Vital Interests**.
 We may process your information where we believe it is necessary to protect your vital interests or the vital interests of a third party, such as situations involving potential threats to the safety of any person.

-## 4.When and with whom do we share your personal information?
+## 4. When and with whom do we share your personal information?

 *In Short*: We may share information in specific situations described in this section and/or with the following third parties.